Robarts Library: Features and collections

-A 1974 article in the Canadian Architect magazine outlines the library's significance to serving a campus community the size of a town, as well as by being a central storage for humankind's recorded thoughts and inspiration.
+A 1974 article in the Canadian Architect magazine outlines the library's significance to serving a university community the size of a town, as well as by being a central storage for humankind's recorded thoughts and inspiration.
 The library was initially intended for use by graduate students only, but following a student protest that included an illegal occupation of the building, undergraduate students were also granted access.
 The library's initial design was for a mechanical book conveyor belt system to allow for faster collection by library staff, who would then send books downstairs for pickup.
 After Robarts was opened to all students, the conveyor system was discarded, although the tracks used by the conveyor system are still visible above the shelves.
-The library is open only to current students, faculty, and staff, external researchers, associate members, and alumni with paid privileges, as well as members of the University of Toronto School community.
+The library is open only to current University of Toronto students, faculty, and staff, external researchers, associate members, and alumni with paid privileges, as well as members of the University of Toronto Schools community.
 It is closed to members of the public.

 The building houses a number of special collections, including the Mu Collection (Chinese: 慕氏藏書) which is a set of rare books from China in the Cheng Yu Tung East Asian Library, the largest research collection for Hong Kong and Canada-Hong Kong studies outside of Hong Kong at the Richard Charles Lee Canada-Hong Kong Library, and a sizable collection in Russian, Polish, Czech and Slovak, Ukrainian, and other East European languages at the Petro Jacyk Central & East European Resource Centre.

 In addition to an extensive collection of texts, the library provides limited after-hours study space to students during the academic year with the exception of weekends.
 The book stacks are off-limits after hours.
-In August 2010, the Adaptive Technology Resource Centre moved from the first floor of Robarts Library to OCAD University, which is shared with students with disabilities from that college, as well as from nearby Toronto Metropolitan University and Seneca College.
+In August 2010, the Adaptive Technology Resource Centre moved from the first floor of Robarts Library to OCAD University, which is shared with students with disabilities from that university, as well as from nearby Toronto Metropolitan University and Seneca College.

+2019 fecal assault incident

+In November 2019, Robarts Library was one of three locations involved in a series of assaults perpetrated by an individual dubbed the "Pee Pee Poo Poo Man."
+On November 22, at roughly 5:20 p.m.
+ET, a trespasser entered Robarts Library and poured a bucket of liquefied feces over two patrons; similar attacks occurred in the days following at Scott Library on York University's Keele Campus and on College Street near the University of Toronto's St. George campus.
+On November 26, Toronto Police arrested Samuel Opoku, who was subsequently charged with five counts of assault with a weapon and five counts of mischief.
+Since the incident, Robarts Library requires all patrons to present their University of Toronto ID prior to entry.